-From BelstoneVillage.net - Secrets of the Belstone Stonemasons ..... (link now disappeared)
+From BelstoneVillage.net - Secrets of the Belstone Stonemasons ..... (the link has now disappeared)

 "Splitting granite; needed skill in looking for the lines of weakness in the grain of the rock - not just a matter of bashing it hard ….